zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-9.md

 She says, “You'll be presenting” – you will be givi ng this information – “to non- specialists.”
 A “specialist” (specialist) is someon e who specializes in something, someone who's an expert in something.
 A “non-specia list” would be a person who is not an expert.
 If you work at a large compan y, for example, you probably have an IT department – an information technology d epartment.
 Sometimes people from IT departments will be talking to normal human beings, regular people, and they won't understand that the person t hey're talking to is not a specialist.
 So, they may use information or they ma y use descriptions that are difficult to understand.
 A “non-specialist” is some one who's not an expert.

 Tara says, “It's important to keep your presentatio ns clear and simple because these are non-specialists.”
 Stan says, “That's my p roblem.
-How do I capture the essence of all of this information without making i t too simplistic?”
+How do I capture the essence of all of this information without making it too simplistic?”
 The “essence” (essence) here means the most important part or the  most important parts.
 “To capture” (capture) here means to clearly explain, t o make sure that you're including all of the important parts.
 That's the me aning of “to capture the essence of something.”
 Stan wants to capture the essence wi thout it being too “simplistic.”

 Something that is “simplistic” is too simple.
 It's related to the previous expression, “dumbing them down” or “dumbing something down.”
 Yo u don't want to dumb it down so that it's simplistic.
 “Simplistic” would be  a description that is not accurate because you are leaving important things out in ord er to try to make it easier for people to understand.
 When it's simplistic, people are understanding the wrong thing because you're not giving them all the inform ation they need.